hackerb9/Tandy-Terminfo/README.md

 When you connect with your Tandy portable, you'll see some garbage characters instead of a Login prompt because it is talking at 115,200 bps.
 When you hit Enter, it'll try again at 19200.
 If you still get line noise, hit Enter once more for 9600.
+(There is no harm in hitting Enter too many times as it won't change baud rate when it is correctly detected.)

 ## Further Reading